Business Loans for Startups: Options When You're Under 2 Years Old

 1. SBA Microloans

 Loans up to $50,000 specifically designed for startups and small businesses.
-Administered through nonprofit intermediaries.
+Administered through nonprofit intermediaries called Community Development Financial Institutions (CDFIs), these loans are one of the most accessible funding sources for brand-new businesses with no revenue history.

 - Available for brand-new businesses